Current business situation

 It is vital to spend time in Taiwan with your representative to clearly explain the product, effectively negotiate terms of business and develop networks in the market.

-While understanding Taiwan culture is important, do not lose sight of the Australian characteristics of doing business which differentiate you from other foreign competitors and your Taiwanese customers.
+While understanding Taiwanese culture is important, do not lose sight of the Australian characteristics of doing business which differentiate you from other foreign competitors and your Taiwanese customers.

 Focus on transaction details as well as cultural factors.